A few of you may have heard (or seen) me mention a Project long in the dreaming, that I now wish to complete within the next year or so.

 In a visit last Fall from Claudia, we were discussing my plans and how I was looking at approaching everything.
 I told her about Brahm and about Centaur Records, and that’s when she stated matter-of-factly, that I could not record it with just piano... it most certainly needed an Orchestra in order to do it justice.
 At once I felt a little defeated...how could I, a relatively unknown Soprano, find an Orchestra that would make this kind of commitment, and want to work with me?
 I only had a few connections.
 I began to think of an alternative; I may not find a full orchestra, but I had curated a few concerts in the past and I knew I could probably do it with a smaller ensemble.
 I promised Claudia it would not be with ‘just piano’, and off I went...

 As I learned more and more about my voice, and improved my ability to sing, to emote and colour my sound, and having embarked on a Music Degree at York University, I became more confident that I could sing this extremely difficult music.
-So in November of last year, I met with Leslie Dawn Knowles, a wonderful Violinist with the TSO, and whom I had heard play perhaps a year prior.
-Asking her if she would be interested, she immediately said yes.
+So in November of last year (2019), I met with Conductor & Artistic Director David Braun.
+Asking him if he would be interested in collaborating, he immediately said yes.
 I had my second ‘recruit’, someone with immense talent and also the necessary expertise and connections to help put together an ensemble!
 I felt the stars aligning.

 The timing on when I wish to bring this Project to fruition was Claudia’s idea.
 She has tirelessly promoted her Father’s work, contacting Orchestras around the world and suggesting works based on events and important dates.
 Claudia mentioned that in 2020, it will be the 75th Anniversary of the end of WWII, and the Liberation of the Concentration Camps.
 It seemed reasonable that I could learn this work with more than a year to spare, and in time to align with this milestone date.